priyadixit123/Customer_SupportRAG/README.md

 ---

 # Backend Setup

-Go to the backend directory:
+Go to the backend:

 ```bash
 cd backend